johannchopin/restapify-examples/README.md

 # restapify-examples

-You will find here some implementation and use cases of the [restapify](https://github.com/johannchopin/restapify) library.
+You will find here some implementation and use cases of the [Restapify](https://github.com/johannchopin/restapify) API mocker.